david16baena/david16baena/README.md

 - 👴 I’m currently working at [Protección S.A.](https://www.proteccion.com/)

-- 🤓 Currently I'm trying to grasp anything about **topological data analysis.**
+- 🤓 Currently trying to grasp anything about **topological data analysis.**

 - 😵 More questions than answers, but good at listening.